Starting a business can be a perfect fit for veterans.

-And if you have the cash to pay your credit card bills in full, you can consider using a cash back rewards credit card to maximize the value of your business purchases.
-Chase credit cards like the Freedom and the Freedom Unlimited offer 1 percent and 1.5 percent cash back on every purchase, respectively, which means you can put that savings on your upfront purchases toward growing your business.
+If you have the cash to pay your credit card bills in full, you can consider using a cash back rewards credit card to maximize the value of your business purchases.
+Chase credit cards like the Freedom and Freedom Unlimited offer 1 percent and 1.5 percent cash back on every purchase, respectively, which means you can put those savings on your upfront purchases toward growing your business.

 But, like with anything else that comes with starting a new business, you need to weigh your options.
-Another option that is good for getting rewards on your purchases as you get your business up and running is the Discover it Cashback Match card, which offers 5 percent cash back on purchases made on Amazon, as well as at department stores and Sam’s Club on up to $1,500 in purchases through the end of 2016, plus unlimited 1 percent cash back on all other purchases.
+There are other options that are good for getting rewards on your purchases as you get your business up and running.
+One is the Discover it Cashback Match card which, for a certain amount of time, offers 5 percent cash back on purchases made on Amazon and other stores, plus unlimited 1 percent cash back on all other purchases.
 Practically every major issuer offers a card with cash rewards or promotional financing, so if either of those strategies appeals to you, shop around for one that makes sense for your wallet (and your credit).

 Building a business around something you already know and love puts you one step ahead of the game.
 The less you have to think about just getting through your day, the more time you'll have to spend thinking creatively about growing and improving your business.

-There’s a lot to learn about running a business, but there are resources for veterans out there to help you along the way.
-And they don't all require you spend any additional money, as you're likely tightening your budget as you get your business up and going.
-In fact, the SBA has a free training program — Boots to Business program — that offers a three-part workshop to help veterans understand some of the basics of starting and running a business.
+There may be a lot to learn about running a business, but there are resources for veterans out there to help you along the way.
+Most importantly, they don't all require you to spend additional money, as you're likely tightening your budget as you get your business up and going.
+In fact, the SBA has a free training program, Boots to Business, that offers a three-part workshop to help veterans understand some of the basics of starting and running a business.
 Any active military members who are currently transitioning out of the military, as well as their spouses, are eligible for this training program.